metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 - Prerequisites and setup for built-in log tailing are as follows:
 - Accept and install recommended workspace extentions for VSCode
 - Modify variable `FirewallLogsFolder` in `Config\ProjectSettings.ps1` to value `$LogsFolder\Firewall`
-- Modify variable `DefaultUser` to your account username in `Config\ProjectSettings.ps1`
+- Ensure variable `DefaultUser` points to your account username in `Config\ProjectSettings.ps1`
 - To apply this setting restart PowerShell then run `Scripts\Complete-Firewall.ps1` and reboot system
-- Next step is to grant appropriate file system permissions to firewall logs which are now written to `Logs\Firewall` directory inside repository.
+- Next step is to grant appropriate file system permissions to firewall logs which are now written\
+to `Logs\Firewall` directory inside repository, but before doing this ensure specified location as\
+well as log files have been generated, if there are no log file see [FAQ](/Readme/FAQ.md) to resolve the issue.
 - To grant permissions for your account and firewall service run `Scripts\Grant-Logs.ps1 YOUR_USERNAME`\
 Permission is valid until system reboot, any firewall setting change or manual permission removal.
 - Inside VSCode open individual firewall log file under `Logs\Firewall` node